NomiChirps/tplp2/README.md

 ## TODO / Notes

+- [ ] get a compile_commands going for //simulator
 - 32-bit aligned reads and writes are atomic.
 It would be nice to take advantage of that and avoid some locking.
 - [ ] HX8357 self test :)
 - [ ] have FreeRTOS and LVGL running together in a simulator mode on the host, for UI development (and unit testing?!)